 - The third pillar consists of voluntary individual income provisions (e.g. life insurance to fill a pension gap or to retire early).

 De Nederlandsche Bank supervises the pension providers in the second pillar, such as pension funds and insurers.
 We also supervise financial institutions that offer products in the third pillar, such as insurers and banks.
 Our statistics on the pension sector enable policymakers, researchers and other interested parties to monitor developments and achieve societal goals better.

 Your pension details

 How many people in the Netherlands build up pension through their employer?
-How much pension contributions do we all pay?
-You can see this and more in our statistics.
-For example, you can look up information about your own pension fund, such as the contribution you pay or its funding ratio.
+How much pension contributions do we pay collectively?
+Find out this and more in our statistics.
+For example, look up information about your own pension fund, such as the contribution you pay or its funding ratio.

 Discover related articles

 Dutch pension funds are increasingly investing their assets in foreign investment funds.
 Whereas their holdings in Dutch investment fund units have been declining for some time, an increasing share of their assets is being allocated to foreign, especially European, investment funds.Read more

 Following four quarters of declining assets, the assets under management of Dutch pension funds increased again in the first quarter of 2023.
 This increase can mainly be ascribed to price gains, especially of equities.Read more

 2022 was a turbulent year, with major events worldwide that affected nearly all of us to a greater of lesser extent.
 This year too, we see the impact of these events clearly reflected in our economy.
 We outline the most important below, but first we take a brief look back at 2022.Read more